absmartly/absmartly-managed-component/README.md

 ### When should I use Zaraz vs WebCM?

+Both modes now have **identical performance and features** (zero flicker, full CSS selector support, etc.).

 **Use Zaraz if:**
 - You're already using Cloudflare
-- You want easy deployment via dashboard
+- You want quick deployment via dashboard (no infrastructure changes)
-- You need Treatment tags
+- You want built-in client SDK support
-- 50-150ms flicker is acceptable

 **Use WebCM if:**
-- You need zero flicker
-- You control the infrastructure
+- You control your own infrastructure
-- You need complex CSS selectors
+- You need custom request routing or filtering
-- SEO is critical
+- You prefer managing deployment yourself

 ### Do Treatment tags work in WebCM mode?